 23. Almost 20% of voice search queries start from a set of 25 keywords.

 It seems like people have common search habits when using voice.
 According to the search by voice statistics, almost 20% of voice search queries start with one of 25 set keywords.
 The top words are “how” at 8.64%, “what” at 5.01%, and “best” at 2.63%.
+Keep in mind that targeting high-volume keywords could decrease organic traffic as much as 20% because of the high level of competition, according to the latest digital marketing trends.

 24. 51% of consumers use voice search to find restaurants.